cose-wg/HPKE/draft-ietf-cose-hpke.md

 #  IANA Considerations {#IANA}

-This document requests IANA to add new values to the 'COSE Algorithms' and to the 'COSE Header Parameters' registries in the 'Standards Action With Expert Review category.
+This document requests IANA to add new values to the 'COSE Algorithms' and to the 'COSE Header Parameters' registries.

 ## COSE Algorithms Registry